volusion/element-documentation/explanations/element-concepts/README.md

 ## Themes

 Themes are a collection of pages.
-You can add a header and a footer to all your pages in a single operation for example, set global styles that are visible to all your pages, preview your work without affecting your site and many more.
+By making changes to your theme, you can do things like adding a header and footer to all of your pages in a single operation, or setting global styles that are visible to all your pages, all while allowing you to preview your changes without affecting your site.
+There are many more things you can do with themes.

 Each store has an installed theme that is visible to all your site users.
 When you perform an edit to your live theme, a draft copy is created that can be used without affecting your site.
 You can apply as many changes as needed without fear.
 Once you are ready, you can promote your copy to be the installed theme by publishing it.
 You can have as many themes as you want to test ideas.
-Each theme has a preview URL to see the progress online.
+Each theme has a preview URL so that you can see what your changes look like without having to publish the theme.

 ## The E-Commerce Theme